Theft

 • Ownership or Right to Possession: The defendant may argue that they are the rightful owner of the property or had a right to possess it at the time of the alleged theft.

-Facing charges for a theft offense in Tarrant County?
-To ensure your rights are protected, contact an experienced theft crime lawyer in Fort Worth.
+Are you facing charges for a theft offense in Tarrant County?
+Contact an experienced theft crime lawyer in Fort Worth to ensure your rights are protected.
 When you choose the Law Office of Mark M. Childress, we promise to pursue the best possible outcome for your case.

 The Opinions That Matter Most